jaredly/labyrinth/Roadmap.md

+# For Condos

+Make it so you can calculate the length of walls. like, how to cut up some rope to make the walls of this labyrinth

+- [ ] ooh for downloading, I could uniquely identify by hash. that would be cool.

 # V4???

+- [ ] make it so that it still shows rainbows even if there are breaks
+  - just have multiple lines, its fine
+- [ ] hovering a section number should highlight the section?
+- [ ] removing a layer should remove the things on it as well.
+- [ ] adding a column should bridge automatically

 So, I want to change the orientation.
 And change the way I calculate where I think you're going.